galbiston/geosparql-jena/README.md

 The three equals relations (_sfEquals_, _ehEquals_ and _rccEquals_) use spatial equality and not lexical equality.
 Therefore, some comparisons using these relations may not be as expected.

+The JTS description of _sfEquals_ is:
-- True if two geometries have at least one point in common and no point of either geometry lies in the exterior of the other geometry.
+* True if two geometries have at least one point in common and no point of either geometry lies in the exterior of the other geometry.

 Therefore, two empty geometries are not spatially equal and will return false.
 Shapes which differ in the number of points but have the same geometry are equal and will return true.